Skip to main content

 } yield (value)

-To fix this issue, we need to perform the get and set operation atomically.
-The Ref data type some other api like update, updateAndGet, and modify which perform the reading and writing atomically:
+To fix this issue, we need to perform the get and set operations atomically.
+The Ref data type some other API like update, updateAndGet, and modify which perform the reading and writing atomically:

 def inc(counter: Ref[Int], amount: Int) = counter.updateAndGet(_ + amount)

 The most important note about the modify operation is that it doesn't use pessimistic locking.
 It doesn't use any locking primitives for the critical section.
-It has an optimistic assumption on occurring collisions.
+It has an optimistic assumption about occurring collisions.

 The modify function takes these three steps:

-1. It assumes that other fibers don't change the shared state and don't interferer in most cases.
+1. It assumes that other fibers don't change the shared state and don't interfere in most cases.
 So it read the shared state without using any locking primitives.

-2. It should be prepared itself for the worst cases.
-If another fiber was accessing at the same time, what would happen?
-So when we came to writing a new value it should check everything.
-It should make sure that it saw a consistent state of the universe and if it had, then it can change that value.
+2. It should prepare itself for the worst-case scenarios.
+If another fiber is accessing the data at the same time, what would happen?
+Therefore, when we write a new value, it should check everything.
+It must ensure that it sees a consistent state of the universe, and if it does, then it can change that value.

 Let's see how the modify function of Ref is implemented without any locking mechanism: